zeroguard/zeroguard-api-docs/docs/concepts/data-types.rst

 .. json:object:: Data Object

-    General structure of a data object.
+    General structure of a data object for all data types.

     :property string type: Type of a data object.
 Always present.
     :property object data: Object that contains the actual data fields of this